chaaz/versio/docs/usage.md

 > TODO: the description here is unclear, and not entirely accurate.

-Plans are built with respect to **previous** projects and covers.
+Plans are built with respect to **previous** projects and includes.
 That is, Versio will read the `.versio.yaml` file as it existed in the past (at the `versio-prev` tag) to determine which projects need to be incremented, and what version they need to be incremented to.
 New